365 by Whole Foods Market

 365 By Whole Foods Market was an organic supermarket chain that was formed by Whole Foods Market in 2016 and closed in 2019 when its parent company was acquired by Amazon.
 The chain was formed at a time when prices at Whole Foods were considerably higher than the prices for the same organic foods offered by conventional supermarkets, such as Kroger and Albertsons.

 History

-In June 2015, the organic foods supermarket chain Whole Foods Market announced a millennial-focused, and more affordable version of its regular stores, called "365 By Whole Foods Market".
-In addition to using digital price tags, in-store communication was done through a smartphone app.
-The stores had the goal of zero waste, which included donating leftover food, using LED lights, and using carbon dioxide-powered refrigeration cases.
-Jeff Turnas was president of the division.
+In June 2015, the organic supermarket chain Whole Foods Market announced a more affordable store concept aimed at younger consumers, called "365 By Whole Foods Market".
+The stores used digital price tags and communicated with customers in store via a smartphone app.
+To target a goal of zero waste, the locations donated leftover food, utilized LED lighting, and installed carbon dioxide-powered refrigeration cases.
+Jeff Turnas served as president of the division.

 To cut costs, customers unloaded bulkier products directly off a pallet.
 Some items, like produce, were priced per item instead of by weight.
-For items sold by weight, the customers weighed, barcoded, and tagged those items before they reach the check-out counter.
-Unlike the regular Whole Foods stores, the 365 stores had offered a rewards program.
+For items sold by weight, the customers weighed, barcoded, and tagged those items before they reached the check-out counter.
+Unlike the regular Whole Foods stores, the 365 stores offered a rewards program.